 You may say that we have been using animals for our clothing for millennia: even the Native Americans did it!
 Yes, they did, but not on the epic and massive scale that our culture does today, and not just so that someone could acquire a superficial sense of status by owning a pair of shoes with a certain label.
 Furthermore, just like we know we can get all the nutrients we need eating a vegan diet, we know that there are now vegan alternatives to leather that don’t entail the suffering of helpless animals.

 The limited amount of vegan shoes out there posed somewhat of a problem, because I was already fairly picky when it came to shoes.
 I usually wear low wedges or flats, and only wear heels if the occasion really calls for it.
 Comfort is my number one priority, but also I would prefer not to walk around wearing frumpy-looking shoes.
-Furthermore, while I am by no means a fashionista, I do have my own sense of style.

 There were really cheap and poor quality, although often cute, shoes that you can find at mainstream stores, and then expensive, couture-type shoes that were way out of my price range.
 This particular fashion challenge could not withstand my tenacity when it comes to online shopping, however.
 After years of trial and error, I did manage to discover some winners that I’ve come to rely on (see list below).